kutespaces/argocd/README.md

 2. Dive into the `manifests/podinfo/resources/deployment.yaml`` file to see its configuration.
 Locate the `PODINFO_UI_COLOR` environment variable and update its value to the golden hue of `#FFD700`.
 3. add, commit, and push your changes to the git server.
 Remember to execute these git operations within the `./manifests` directory.
 This is a nested git repository.
 4. Run watch `kubectl get pods -n podinfo` to witness a rolling update in action.
 You'll see Kubernetes orchestrating a seamless transition by spinning up a new pod before retiring the old one.
-5. Wait up to three minutes or refresh the podinfo application in the Argo CD dashboard.
-6. Revel in your success as the podinfo app's background transforms to a brilliant gold.
+5. Revel in your success as the podinfo app's background transforms to a brilliant gold.
 Here's a sneak peek of what to expect:

 <img src='docs/images/podinfogold.png' width='50%'>